zhengguoxu/bootf2/vignettes/introduction.md

       time-points up to 10 minutes should be not more than 20% and at other time-points should be not more than 10%;"](https://apps.who.int/iris/bitstream/handle/10665/258720/9789241210034-eng.pdf?sequence=1&isAllowed=y#page=244)

-      This is the same as the "*new*" interpretaion of the EMA's guideline.
+      This is the same as the "*new*" interpretation of the EMA's guideline.

     - *Brazil* [@ANVISA2010]: